Achievable logoAchievable logo

 • Committee formation: Includes contractors, architects, coaches, designers, and facility users.

-• Needs analysis: Assesses what space, layout, and equipment are required.
+• Needs analysis: Identifies what space, layout, and equipment are required.

-• Feasibility study: Evaluates financial investment and site location viability.
+• Feasibility study: Evaluates the financial investment and whether the proposed site location is viable.

-• Master plan: Outlines goals, construction, and budgeting.
+• Master plan: Outlines goals, construction scope, and budgeting.

-• Hiring an architect: Ideally one with experience in strength facilities.
+• Hiring an architect: Ideally, choose an architect with experience designing strength and conditioning facilities.

 2. Design phase